Trace Hits: History

 In December 2018, Trace Group acquired Chart Show TV from Sony Pictures Television.

 On 1 November 2019, Chart Show TV was rebranded as Trace Urban following Trace's takeover of Sony's music channels.
-The last song to be played before the rebrand was "Big for Your Boots" by Stormzy but was cut halfway through the song similarly to the sister channels' changes.
+The last song played on Chart Show TV was "Big for Your Boots" by Stormzy when it was unexpectedly cut to Trace Urban with the first music being "I Wanna Be Down" by Brandy.
 The channel introduced blocks from former sister channels Starz TV and Trace Latina on 1 June 2020.

-On 1 October 2020, the channel rebranded to Trace Xmas, taking over from defunct sister channel Starz TV.
-This was repeated on 2021 and on 2022.
+The channel became Trace Xmas, on 1 October 2020, taking over from defunct sister channel Starz TV.
+This was repeated in 2021 and in 2022.

-On 5 January 2021, the channel has been rebranded to Trace Hits.
-The last song to be played before the rebrand was "Breaking Me" by Topic & A7S, the first song to be played after the rebrand was "Really Love" by KSI, Craig David & Digital Farm Animals.
+On 5 January 2021, the channel was renamed Trace Hits.

+The channel closed on 27 April 2023.
+The last video to be played on the channel was Fly Girl by Flo featuring Missy Elliott, but the signal was cut to a black screen halfway through the song.